swimmingly/yodrew.github.io/protocol.md

 - try the techniques in the phobia section
 - sensation functions as a brake on the process.
 If red light does not help, try music.
 If you still can't stand it, use natural light.
 Apply it by slowly uncovering the window or opening the door as much and long as needed.
 Start with eyes closed and turned away from the light.
 Open your eyes, but do not look into the light directly.
 If this is insufficient, step outside.
 When you feel calm again, go back into darkness again.

 In some case, retreating can feel unbearably difficult.
 It is perfectly alright to not resume darkness at this time.
-Darkness is natural, but reaquaintance can take time and must not be rushhed.
+Darkness is natural, but reacquaintance can take time and must not be rushed.
 Perhaps reflection on your experience will show why you could not proceed.
 Perhaps something unexpected will change and you can try again later.
 Perhaps something else is more important for your life now.
 There is no rush.

-##### phobias
+### phobias {#phobias}

 Those with phobias related to darkness (eg, superstition, claustrophobia, fear of the dark) can still retreat using these techniques: